lewis-hu/angular2-adal/README.md

+This is a fork from ng2-adal npm package.
+Changes:
+- updated rxjs to version 5.4.3
+- added bearer token as part of userInfo.

 # ng2-adal

 This branch is for Angular2.
 NPM package is still on Angular 2 and I will be publishing angular 4 package soon.